anneshackelford/anneshackelford.github.io/src/markdown/about/whatIsMyExpertise.md

 # What is My Expertise?

-I developped an expertise in the use of React.js, CSS, JavaScript, Junit tests, automated tests on a Kubernetes platform.
+I developped an expertise in the use of React.js, CSS, JavaScript, Jest tests, automated tests, designing REST APIs.

-I also consider myself a Full Stack Developer even if my expertise is in Frontend Development.
-I have some experience on Backend Development with database connections, as well as working with the UX team to implement their inputs.
+I am used to deciding the UX/UI or working closely with UX/UI for feedback on how to enhance the software.